-Click to filter the recordings.

-From: Show recordings done after a certain point in time.

-To: Show recordings up until a certain point in time.

-Source (1) : Show recordings based on source.
-The source refers to the sensor.

-Event: Show recordings based on events.

-Storage: Show recordings based on storage type.
+Click to filter the recordings.From: Show recordings done after a certain point in time.To: Show recordings up until a certain point in time.Source : Show recordings based on source.
+The source refers to the sensor.Event: Show recordings based on events.Storage: Show recordings based on storage type.

+recording.Export: Export the whole or a part of the recording.